P.L. Light Systems Expert Articles: The Ultimate Guide to Indoor Strawberry Cultivation

 Temperature Recommendations

-Managing temperature is important for controlling flowering of strawberry plants.
-Literature recommends keeping daytime temperatures between 68°F-75°F (20-24°C), exceeding this range may limit flower initiation and stress plants.
-Strawberry plants require lower nighttime temperatures to produce high quality fruit.
-In general, fruit size increases at lower temperatures, and sugars and flavour also improve when plants are grown at low night temperatures, between 50°F-54°F (10-12°C)
+Managing temperature is important for controlling the flowering of strawberry plants.
+Literature recommends keeping daytime temperatures between 68°F-75°F (20-24°C), as exceeding this range may limit flower initiation and stress plants.
+Strawberry plants require lower nighttime temperatures to produce high-quality fruit.
+In general, fruit size increases at lower temperatures, and sugars and flavor improve when plants are grown at low night temperatures between 50°F-54°F (10-12°C)

 Humidity Management

 Strawberry plants tend to be sensitive to humidity.
-In dry environments, low humidity may become an issue and cause the physiological disorder tip burn/calyx.
-Tip burn is a calcium deficiency in the leaves and is caused when plants are transpiring a lot, and the calcium is going mostly to the leaves and not to the developing tips/shoots
+In dry environments, low humidity may become an issue and cause the physiological disorder of tip burn/calyx.
+Tip burn is a calcium deficiency in the leaves caused when plants excessively transpire, meaning the calcium goes mostly to the leaves instead of developing tips/shoots

-Research suggests that implementing a minimum 3 hours of high humidity at night, around 90-95%is needed to avoid tip burn.
-This helps to slow down transpiration rates and allows calcium to reach the growing tips.
-After this high humidity period, humidity should be lowered to dry plants out and help prevent foliar diseases.
+Research suggests at least 3 hours of high humidity at night, around 90-95%is needed to avoid tip burn.
+This helps slow transpiration rates and allows calcium to reach the growing tips.
+After this period, humidity should be lowered to dry plants out and help prevent foliar diseases.
 Daytime humidity levels should be between 40-60%.

 CO2

-CO2 enrichment is useful for enhancing photosynthesis when light levels are low and when vents are closed, which is usually in the winter months.
-Since CO2 can drastically fall during these times, supplementing with CO2 (with concentrations around 1000-1500ppm), can be useful for increasing yields and overall plant productivity.
+CO2 enrichment is useful for enhancing photosynthesis when light levels are low and vents are closed in the winter months.
+Since CO2 can drastically fall during these times, supplementing with CO2 (with concentrations around 1000-1500ppm) can help increase yields and overall plant productivity.

 LED or HPS luminaires could be used for strawberry production